iRon7/ConvertFrom-SourceTable/README.md

 data that follows).
 To resolve this, use one of the folowing ruler or header specific parameters.*

-`-Header <String>`
+`-Header <String[]>`
-A string that defines the header line of an headless table.
-The header is used to define the (property) names, the size and alignment of the column, therefore it is key that the columns names are properly aligned with the rest of the column (including any table indents).
+A string that defines the header line of an headless table or a multiple strings where each item represents the column name.
+In case the header contains a single string, it is used to define the (property) names, the size and alignment of the column, therefore it is key that the columns names are properly aligned with the rest of the column (including any table indents).
-The `-Header` parameter might also include the ruler functionality by omitting any ruler.
-In this case, all the horizontal ruler characters will be replaced by spaces.
+If the header contains multiple strings, each string will be used to define the property names of each object.
+In this case, column alignment is based on the rest of the data and possible ruler.

 `-Ruler <String>`
 A string that replaces any ruler in the input table which helps to